edersonmelo/edersonmelo/README.md

 🚀 I've been a Software Engineer for 20 years | Currently Sr Tech Lead at @eybrasil

-🧭 I specialize in Technical Leadership, Solutions Architect, Software Engineer and I am also developing in Machine Learning, GenAI, DEPC and Blockchain
+🧭 I specialize in Technical Leadership, Solutions Architect, Software Engineer and I am also developing in Machine Learning, GenAI & LLM, DEPC and Blockchain

 💙 My Linkedin is where I also write articles regularly https://www.linkedin.com/in/edersonmelo